stm605/control-repo/README.md

 4. In your first terminal window review the `puppetserver.log` to see the type of logging each sync will create.

 5. done with the test

+##SAP HANA Modules
+The modules that we've created/used are specific to creating a test HANA & Application server environment in Azure, and depend on a resource group being created using the [SAP-HANA-DEPLOY](https://github.com/AzureCAT-GSI/SAP-Hana-Deploy) template.
+Please refer to the template for documentation on usage.

+These modules consist of:
+1. hanaconfig - this module configures a vanilla RedHat 7.2 virtual machine with the proper configurations for SAP hana.
+1. hanapartition - this module configures 4 premium drives into a logical volume group, creates volumes within it, mounts the volumes appropriately for HANA, and adds the volumes to the /etc/fstab
+1. sapmount - mounts the Azure Files repository, which contains the artifacts for installation
+1. saphana - performs the automated install of SAP hana
+1. sapfastmount - downloads the sapmount files into a partition, for faster installation of the ERP package
+1. sapapp - prepares the app server for execution of the application server & ERP install